elbow667/PixelPlatformerG4/README.md

 Heartbeast tutorial for Pixel Platformer but created in Godot 4.0 beta.<br>
 See original tutorial here: <br>
 	https://youtube.com/playlist?list=PL9FzW-m48fn16W1Sz5bhTd1ArQQv4f-Cm <br>
+* Instead of the work around implemented in Part 16 where HB used "ui_up" for  <br>
+	jumping, I simply used "ui_accept" for jumping leaving the up arrow key free. <br>
+	I called this input "enter_door".
+This feels the most natural way to me. <br>
 * Instead of setting Pause Mode to process, you set Process mode to Always <br>
 * ColorRect no longer has margins to adjust, I decided to do a fade to black <br>
 	animation instead <br>